hansott/guitar/README.md

 # 🎸 Guitar

-In may 2020 I started taking guitar lessons from Bart Venken.
+In may 2020 I started taking classical guitar lessons from Bart Venken.
 In this repository I'm going to keep track of my progress.
 Feel free to follow along!

 ## 🎼 Current repertoire